assistivecards/assistivecards-api/README.md

 # assistivecards rest api

 This is a documentation for the live assistivecards.com's rest API and asset endpoints.
-(Stored statically in aws s3)
+(Stored in aws s3, in a static way, served by cloudflare cdn)

 ## Packs
 Get a list of all the available packs and their attributions.